 Avoid Unreasonable Expectations

 At the same time, marriage is not deified or unrealistically idealized.
-It is seen as part of a passing world.
+Instead, it is seen as part of a passing world.

 How many marriages fall apart simply because of the rosy illusions and unrealistic expectations of marriage.
 When people have unreasonably high expectations, they begin to exert pressure.